-Cutting may be carried out using a diamond tipped power saw or a block-splitting guillotine.
+Cutting may be carried out using a water and dust suppressed diamond tipped power saw or a block-splitting guillotine.
 It must however be noted that the aesthetic finish achieved will depend greatly upon the choice of cutting mechanism and level of skill.
 Cut blocks should be inserted prior to completion of the working period or before the onset of inclement weather.